redpelicans/farso/README.md

 ## config

-With DSL api we will use the embendded server and will setup trip library with setup files like above sample.
+With DSL api we will use the embendded server and will setup farso library with setup files like above sample.

 `config` file must export and object with those properties: